mas-bandwidth/netcode/README.md

 }
 ```

-Start the server with the number of client slots you want.
+Then start the server with the number of client slots you want.

 For example, this code starts a server with a maximum of 16 connected clients: